 Please pray that these families will become dependent on the living God so that their souls would never hunger or thirst.
 Pray they would come to know Jesus and that He would continue to provide for them all that they need for life and godliness.
 Pray also that God would continue to bless this team with the resources to bring food to the hungry.
 Please also lift of up the continued healthy pregnancy of our recently wed Rock Ambassador, Jane.

 Team Romania is working diligently all over town!
 They have discovered that though there are many churches there, the few that attend them lack opportunities to gather and fellowship.
 The team has launched two home fellowships this past month in different locations where they have been working faithfully to teach the Word and provide a loving community.
 Our team has also been invited into the home of two Gypsy families in a local village.
 They are being used by God to bring further clarity to the Word of God where there has been a misunderstanding of it in the past, leading to division within the village.
 Our team has also been serving in the coffee shop of a local church and have reported that this has been a great opportunity to build more relationships within the community.

 Pray for God to fully penetrate the hearts and minds of those our team gets to encounter and teach and love on.
 Pray for continued unity among our team and for excitement as they welcome a new long term Rock Ambassador to the team this month.

-For more information about the Impact 195 Ministry, click here »
+For more information about the Rock School of Ministry Ministry, click here »